JACK ANTONOFF ON HIS “F&*#%@ CRAZY YEAR”

 Why do you think they’re playing better than ever, given their ages and how long they've played together?

 I feel that way about The Bad Seeds too.
 I felt that way about The Heartbreakers.
 I'd seen them a couple of times up until Tom Petty's death and I thought, Jesus Christ, this band gets better every time I see them.
 Wilco, too, is just fucking killing.
 I think what happens is that bands either a) rarely stay together or b) stay together for the wrong reasons.
-But if bands keep it together in a healthy way—and obviously the E Street Band a prime example of this—it just gets better and better and deepens and deepens.
+But if bands keep it together in a healthy way—and obviously the E Street Band is a prime example of this—it just gets better and better and deepens and deepens.
 One of the great glories of Bruce and the E Street Band is that there's nowhere else they can be.
 It's like it's the last night on earth every time.

 It's the same thing that keeps Bleachers on the road.
 It's a joy.